We Takin' Over

 "We Takin' Over" is the first single from American record producer DJ Khaled's second album, We the Best.
 Akon, T.I., Rick Ross, Fat Joe, Baby, and Lil Wayne are all featured on this hip hop track.
 Nate "Danja" Hills assisted the artists in writing the song and is also the producer.

 The song was released through the iTunes Store on March 27, 2007.
 The song debuted at number 51 on the US Hot R&B/Hip-Hop Songs chart and has since peaked at number 26 on the chart.
 It debuted on the US Billboard Hot 100 on the issue date of April 14, 2007, at number 75, and has since peaked at number 28 on the chart.

 Music video

-Cameos in the video are made by Pitbull, Bun B, Junior Reid, DJ Infamous, Freeway, Triple C's, Dolla, Johnny Dang, T-Pain, Trina, Curren$y, and Cool & Dre among others.
+Cameos in the video are made by Pitbull, Bun B, Junior Reid, Brisco, DJ Infamous, Freeway, Triple C's, Dolla, Johnny Dang, T-Pain, Trina, Curren$y, and Cool & Dre among others.
 The video was inspired by Crime Mob's video for "Rock Yo Hips".
 The video was styled by Armend Cobi and directed by Gil Green.